• Skip to primary navigation

 Favorite Almond Sugar Cookies Recipe

-• Cook Time: 10 minutes (per batch)
+Cook Time 10 minutes mins

-• Total Time: 20 minutes
+Total Time 20 minutes mins

 Ingredients

-• 2 cups Butter (room temperature) (2 Cups of Butter is 4 sticks)
+• 2 Cups Butter room temperature (2 Cups of Butter is 4 sticks)

-• 3 cups Powdered Sugar
+• 3 Cups Powdered Sugar

 • 2 Eggs

-• 2 tsp Vanilla Extract
+• 2 teaspoon Vanilla Extract

-• 2 tsp Almond Extract
+• 2 teaspoon Almond Extract

-• 5 cups Flour
+• 5 Cups Flour

 Instructions

-1. In a mixing bowl, cream the butter and powdered sugar.
+• In a mixing bowl, cream the butter and powdered sugar.

-2. Beat in the eggs, vanilla, and almond extracts.
+• Beat in the eggs, vanilla, and almond extracts.

-3. Stir in the flour.
+• Stir in the flour.
 The dough will still be sticky at this point.

-4. Cover and refrigerate for an hour.
+• Cover and refrigerate for an hour.

-10. Bake at 375 for 8-10 minutes.
-Larger cookies may take longer.
+• Bake at 375 for 8-10 minutes. ย Larger cookies may take longer. ย

-11. The cookies shouldn't brown except for on the very bottom edges very lightly.
+• The cookies shouldn't brown except for on the very bottom edges very lightly.

-12. Cool completely before frosting.
+• ย Cool completely before frosting.

-13. Store in an airtight container with wax paper in-between the layers of cookies.
+• Store in an airtight container with wax paper in-between the layers of cookies.

 Notes

 • Extracts - Do you need both extracts?
 If you're out of vanilla, that's fine, but the almond extract is very important to this recipe.
-It was makes these sugar cookies more flavorful.
+It makes these sugar cookies more flavorful.

-• Flour - all purpose flour, never self rising flour.
+• Flour - all-purpose flour, never self-rising flour.

 • Frosting - I frost my cookies with this Buttercream Frosting but you can frost them with Royal Frosting as well.
-If you don't want to frost them you can sprinkle sanding sugar or coarse sugar on the tops of the dough cut outs before baking.
-You will need to lightly press the sprinkles down to get them to stick to the cookies.
+If you don't want to frost them, you can sprinkle sanding sugar or coarse sugar on the tops of the dough cutouts before baking.
+You will need to lightly press the sprinkles down to get them to stick to the cookies.ย ย

 • Nutritional Disclaimer